wcjohnchen/capstoneProject3/README.md

 III.
 Modeling

 Recurrent neural network.
 LSTM models were implmented using Tensorflow-Keras.
 The representative summary of the neural network and its architecure was shown on Table 1 and Figure 2, respectively.
 Models have different number of bidirectional layers and LSTM units.
 Different optimizer learning rate and epochs were adjusted.
-Models were run on the Amazon EC2 instance (type: g4dn.2xlarge).
+Models were run on an Amazon EC2 instance (type: g4dn.2xlarge).

 Table 1.
 A representative LSTM model summary.